reshmee011/m365blogs/Hugo/sites/M365Blog/content/posts/powershell-sharepoint-sharing-permissions-copilot.md

 ### DefaultSharingLinkType

-Sets the default link type for the site collection
+Sets the default link type for SharePoint sites.

+**Note**: Use CoreDefaultShareLinkScope or OneDriveCoreDefaultShareLinkScope instead.

 Possible values are